HasData/find-urls-from-any-domain/README.md

 ### Full Website Crawling (HasData)

-Launches a full crawl of a website using HasData’s no-code crawler API.
+Launches a full crawl of a website using [HasData’s crawler](https://docs.hasdata.com/scrapers/websites-crawler/quickstart).
 Useful when the sitemap is missing or incomplete.
 Returns all discovered URLs.

 Change this data: